 The 'View Data' option enables the operator to view the stored readings.

-- 1) From the 'Main Read Screen' press the 'Menu' key on the instrument panel. - 2) Press 'Key 4 View Data' to view the stored data readings and the following screens are displayed:
+- 1) From the 'Main Read Screen' press the 'Menu' key on the instrument panel. - 2) Press 'Key 4' to view stored data readings and the following screens are displayed: